 Located at the tip of the Baja Peninsula, Cabo San Lucas is among Mexico’s most vibrant resort destinations.
 Boasting a desert climate, the sun shines between 300 to 350 days per year – excellent news for those who fear having their vacation ruined by nonstop rain.

 While soaking up vitamin D on a sun lounger is surely among your top priorities, also know there are plenty of things to see and do in Cabo.
+And if you’re thinking of planning a Cabo San Lucas destination wedding there are plenty of things to keep your guests entertained.
 Let’s discuss several possibilities below…

 1) Take a tour to Land’s End (El Arco de Cabo San Lucas)

 Easily the most significant natural attraction in Cabo, Land’s End is an awe-inspiring sea stack which shouldn’t be missed by anybody visiting this part of Mexico.
 There are two main ways to experience this wonder: if you are budget conscious, a water taxi can be hired for about $10 USD round trip; if you are willing to spend a bit more, we recommend going on a glass-bottomed boat tour.

 The water taxi will drop you at Lovers Beach and will return to fetch you at a later time, while the latter choice gives you the opportunity to view beautiful tropical fish without getting in the water (ideal for those who don’t know how to swim), provides illuminating commentary, and often comes with a delicious meal.